As usual, Assignment #50 asks you questions about all of this. The questions mostly follow the sequence of the material, with some light shuffling.

 There are, of course, few historical events that have had a greater impact on American life than the forced relocation of people from Sub-Saharan Africa to the U.S. for the purposes of forced servitude (i.e. the slave trade.)
 This brutal process is sometimes referred to as "The Middle Passage," and it moved millions of people into North and South America.
-By the 1770s (the birth of the United States as an independent nation) our population was 20% African-American.
+In the 1770s (the beginning of the United States as an independent nation) our population was 20% African-American.

 African Musical Influences